Noksek2/ImageCompressor/README.md

 - I'm a computer science major but had nothing to show for it.

-- Because it's fun.
+- 暇つぶし

 # How to Use ImageCompressor

 A simple tool for image conversion and compression.

-## Basic Usage 🔧
+## How to Use (Basic) 🔧

-1.  **Set Options**: First, configure all necessary conversion options (e.g., format, quality, size, save path).
+- **Set Options**: First, configure all necessary conversion options (e.g., format, quality, size, save path).
-2.  **Execute**: Click the `Open & Convert` button.
-3.  **Select Files**: When the file dialog opens, select one or more image files you wish to convert.
+- **Select Files**: When the file dialog opens, select one or more image files you wish to convert.
+- **Execute**: Click the `Open & Convert` button.
+- **Drag & drop**: Or just drag & drop the files.
+Converting starts automatically.
-4.  **Check Results**: The conversion starts automatically upon selection.
+- **Check Results**: The conversion starts automatically upon selection.
 You can monitor the progress and see the results in the message log at the bottom.

 ## Feature Guide ️